 This question has frequently entered many of my conversations over the past few weeks.
 Like many of you, I have been feeling inspired and awe-struck watching the world’s best athletes compete.
 That is, until the commercial break, when we watch them devour French fries and sugary energy drinks.

 Do they really sit around eating ice cream, French fries, and pizza?
-I do not want to believe it, but unfortunately for some it may be true.
+I do not want to believe it, but unfortunately for some, it may be true.
 There seems to be a divide among Olympian dietary methods.
-Some have openly admitted to eating junk while competing, while others adhere to a clean diet.
+While some athletes admit to eating junk while competing, others maintain a clean diet.
+It largely depends on how much time and effort they devote to exercising in the gym with the help of athlete personal trainer.
+Moreover, the metabolism of an athlete’s body also has a crucial role in defining their diet.

 Unfortunately, the almighty dollar has persuaded some of these athletes to sell out and turn their backs on whole foods.
 I guess selling spinach is not nearly as sexy.
 Ultimately, Olympians are the world’s role models, and they need to begin promoting healthy eating habits through their actions.